Towards A Unified Analysis of Random Fourier Features: Background

 \subsection{Rademacher Complexity}

-To characterize the stability of a learning algorithm, we need to take into account the complexity of the space of functions.
-Below, we first introduce a particular measure of the complexity over function spaces known as \textit{Rademacher complexity}, we then present two lemmas that demonstrate how Rademacher complexity of RKHS can be linked to kernel and how the excess risk can be computed through Rademacher complexity.
+To characterize the performance of a learning algorithm, we need to take into account the complexity of its hypothesis space.
+Below, we first introduce a particular measure of the complexity over function spaces known as \textit{Rademacher complexity} \citep{bartlett2002rademacher}.
+Then, we give two lemmas that demonstrate how Rademacher complexity of a reproducing kernel Hilbert space can be linked to the corresponding kernel and how the excess risk can be computed via Rademacher complexity.

-\begin{defn} Let $P_x$ be a probability distribution on a set $\mathcal{X}$ and suppose that $\{x_1\cdots,x_n\}$ are independent samples selected according to $P_x$.
+\begin{defn} Suppose that $\{x_1\cdots,x_n\}$ are independent samples selected according to $P_x$.
 Let $\mathcal{H}$ be a class of functions mapping $\mathcal{X}$ to $\mathbb{R}$.
 Then, the random variable known as the \textit{empirical Rademacher complexity} is defined as

 where $\sigma_1,\cdots,\sigma_n$ are independent uniform $\{\pm 1\}$-valued random variables.
-The corresponding \textit{Rademacher complexity} is then defined as the expectation of the empirical Rademacher complexity, i.e., \end{defn}
+The corresponding \textit{Rademacher complexity} is then defined as the expectation of the empirical Rademacher complexity \end{defn}

 The following lemma provides the Rademacher complexity for a certain RKHS with kernel $k$.